Marsnaut/frontend-nanodegree-arcade-game/README.md

 # Project Overview

 This project is an implementation of object-oriented Javascript through class prototype functions.
-A very simple yet elegant recreation of Frogger.
+A very simple yet elegant recreation of Frogger

 # How to Run this Application